NoJamesHere/PythonProjects/README.md

 If you're interested in using this code or collaborating, please reach out via GitHub.

 ---

+## License

+This project is licensed under strict proprietary terms.

+All rights reserved © 2025 James Nothere.
+Do not copy, redistribute, or use this code for personal or commercial gain.
+For questions about usage, contact me directly.

+---
 ---

 # These are some one of the python projects i am or have been working on :D